yl231/yl231.github.io/_pages/about.md

 ---

 I am Yifan (Louie) Lu, a first-year PhD student at Rice University, advised by Prof. [Xia Hu](https://cs.rice.edu/~xh37/index.html).
-I completed my Bachelor's degree at Rice University, where I was fortunate to work with Prof. Hu.
+However, due to Prof. Hu's leave of Rice, I am currently working with Prof. [Jiarong Xing](https://jxing.me/) on LLM routing.
+Prior to that, I completed my Bachelor's degree at Rice University, where I was fortunate to work with Prof. Hu.
 My research interests focus on multi-agent collaboration and the efficiency challenges associated with it.
 My current research direction centers on building next-generation LLM/Agent routing systems.

-Due to Prof. Hu's recent leave from Rice, I am working with Prof. [Jiarong Xing](https://jxing.me/) this semester on LLM routing.
-Meanwhile, I am open to a PhD position for Fall 26 outside of Rice University.
+I am open to a PhD position for the Fall 26 cycle outside of Rice.

 ---